 About Baylor St. Luke&'s Medical Center

-Baylor St. Luke&'s Medical Center is an 881-bed quaternary care hospital that is part of the Texas Division of CHI St. Luke&'s Health.
+Baylor St. Luke&'s Medical Center is an 881-bed quaternary care hospital that is part of the Texas Division of St. Luke&'s Health.
 Located in the Texas Medical Center, the hospital is the home of the Texas Heart® Institute, a world-class cardiovascular research and education institution founded in 1962 by Denton A. Cooley, MD—consistently ranked as one of the nation&'s best in Cardiovascular Services & Heart Surgery.
 The hospital holds a collaborative partnership with Baylor College of Medicine was the first hospital in Texas and the Southwest designated a Magnet® hospital for Nursing Excellence by the American Nurses Credentialing Center, receiving the award four consecutive times.
 Baylor St. Luke&'s also has three community emergency centers offering adult and pediatric care for the Greater Houston area.